Visiting the Colosseum in Rome

 Like any other place, heavy luggage is prohibited inside.
 Selfie sticks are also banned.
-You can bring a bottle but make sure to empty them before entering, but no need to worry!
+You can bring a bottle but empty them before entering, but no need to worry!
 There’s a fountain inside where you can fill up your bottle afterwards.

-Since you’ll be walking and roaming the venue for an hour, it’s best to wear your most comfortable shoes, and a hat if you’re visiting on daytime.
+Since you’ll be walking and roaming the venue for an hour, it’s best to wear your most comfortable shoes and a hat if you’re visiting in the daytime.

 Best time to visit

-Since it may be pricey to get inside the Colosseum, you can check out the select day where entrance is free of charge.
-Before, the arena used to be free for public viewing every first Sunday of every month but it seems like there has been a change in their schedule.
+Since it may be pricey to get inside the Colosseum, you can check out the special day, where the entrance is free.
+Before, the arena used to be accessible for public viewing every first Sunday of every month, but it seems like there has been a change in their schedule.
 Check their official website for more information and updates.

-Admission ticket costs 12 euro which includes entrance to the Roman Forum and Palatine Hill.
-The pass ticket is valid for 2 days, which will allow visitors to enter each of the 2 sites (Colosseum and Roman Forum/Palatine Hill).
+The admission ticket costs 12 euros, including entrance to the Roman Forum and Palatine Hill.
+The pass ticket is valid for 2 days, allowing visitors to enter each of the 2 sites (Colosseum and Roman Forum/Palatine Hill).